RausellLab/CellIDPaperScript/README.md

 * Supplementary figure 1 and 2

-### SupNote3 Capacity of Cell*ID to identify well-established cell types on the basis of reference marker lists.
+### SupNote3 Capacity of Cell-ID to identify well-established cell types on the basis of reference marker lists.

 * Main Figure 2
 * Supplementary figure 3, 4, 5